 You can take a free online CELPIP sample test on the CELPIP Canada website to get an idea of this test.

 One of the significant benefits of the CELPIP test is that it's taken entirely on a computer at one of the CELPIP Canada test sites.
 As a result, you can get your test results between three and eight calendar days after the test date.
 In addition, all the study materials for the CELPIP test are readily available online.

-They include preparation courses, information sessions, sample tests and videos to ensure you're as ready as you can be for your CELPIP test.
+They include preparation courses, information sessions, sample tests, and videos to ensure you're ready for your CELPIP test.

 International English Language Testing System (IELTS)

 Unlike CELPIP, IELTS can be done online in certain counties.
-However, tests usually take place at a designated test centre.
+However, tests usually take place at a designated test center.